 Trimix is a gas blend consisting of helium, oxygen and nitrogen.
 It allows divers to explore depths that were once considered unattainable.
 The specific ratio of these three gases depends on the depth of the dive.
 In this overview we will delve into the aspects of Trimix diving so that you can make an informed decision, about its suitability, for your technical diving endeavours!

 You will need to adjust the oxygen and nitrogen levels while increasing the proportion of helium.
 These adjustments help prevent nitrogen narcosis and minimise the risk of oxygen toxicity.
-The exact calculations required in determining the percentage are quite complex and complex.
+The exact calculations required in determining the percentage are quite complex.

 How do you determine the percentages of each gas in Trimix?

 The percentages of oxygen and helium are included in the naming convention for Trimix.
 Nitrogen percentage may be included in certain cases.
-For example, 21% oxygen, 35% helium and 44% nitrogen are contained in Trimix 21/45.
+For example, 21% oxygen, 45% helium and 34% nitrogen are contained in Trimix 21/45.

 What is the purpose of using helium for breathing?